 - Faculty are recipients of numerous research, teaching and meritorious awards

-- Students are mentored in career exploration, graduate school preparation and other educational pursuits
+- Students are mentored in career exploration; medical, graduate and professional school preparation; and other educational pursuits

 Interested in a career in the STEM fields?